Toyota Mark II: History

-First generation: Toyota Corona Mark II (T60, T70; 1968–1972)
+First generation (T60, T70; 1968)

 The Corona Mark II, first offered for sale in Japan, September 1968, at Toyopet Store dealerships, was intended as an alternative model to the more established luxury sedan, the Crown, sold at Toyota Store dealerships, and the smaller Corona, also available at Toyopet Stores.
 It was a slightly larger vehicle than the Corona with a higher level of equipment offered at the time, sharing some of the features of the larger Crown, but taking the top position at Toyopet Store locations.
 At its introduction, the Mark II was third in Toyota's hierarchy of sedans, below the Crown and the all new, hand built, V8-engined limousine called the Toyota Century.
+Its competitor was primarily the Nissan Laurel in Japan, released earlier that year in April.

+The trim packages started with the Mark II, followed by the Mark II Deluxe, Mark II 1900 Deluxe, and the top-level Mark II SL.
 The four-door sedan was designated the T60, and the two-door coupé the T70.
-In 1970 there were minor cosmetic changes to the front grille.
-The 1600 cc 7R series engine was replaced by the 1,700 cc 6R series engine.
-A year later the 1500 cc 2R models were replaced by the 1600 cc 12R engines.
-Its competitor was primarily the Nissan Laurel in Japan, released earlier that year in April.
-In Japan, several trim packages were offered, paired with multiple engine displacements due to Japan's annual road tax obligation.
-The gradually larger engines obligated Japanese buyers to pay more tax, and equipment levels were gradually increased to justify the expense.
+The 1,600 cc 7R series engine was replaced by the 1,700 cc 6R series engine.
+A year later the 1,500 cc 2R models were replaced by the 1,600 cc 12R engines.

-The US exported versions arrived for the 1969 model year and often include the more powerful R series motors compared to other regions.
-Before its US introduction, it appeared in South Africa, which was the first market to receive the 1900 cc engine.
-While Japan and other markets often had 1.5-litre 2R, 1.6-litre 7R/12R to 1.7-litre 6R models as well.
-Engines were shared with the Corona, with both using the 2R, and the 12R engine.
-Transmissions offered were an automatic transmission with three speeds for export and two speeds in Japan, or a choice of either a four- or three-speed manual transmission.

 The RT62 sedans and the RT72 coupé feature the 1.9-litre 8R four-cylinder engine, unique to the Mark II.
 The RT63 sedan, RT73 coupé, and RT78/RT79 station wagons feature a two-litre 18R four-cylinder engine, also unique to the Mark II.
+While only two engines were available yearly to Japanese buyers, yearly changes would be introduced; each year, the two engine choices had two different horsepower ratings.
+Due to Japan's annual road tax obligation, several trim packages were offered, paired with two engine displacements.
+The two engine choices kept the road tax obligation the same because the displacement was below the 2,000 cc bracket, which would incur more to be paid.

+This was the only series offered as a two-door pickup for commercial use.
+The Mark II pickup also came as a "double cab" which meant it had a conventional bench seat for rear passengers but only had two doors.
+Both forms of the pickup shared the same dimensions and wheelbase as the station wagon.

-The suspension setup uses double wishbone with coil springs at the front and leaf springs at the back with a front-engine, rear-drive powertrain format.
+The suspension setup uses a double wishbone with coil springs at the front and leaf springs at the back with a front-engine, rear-drive powertrain format.
 The Mark II is longer, at 4295 mm over the Corona's length of 162.4 in for the sedan, and the coupe, with a width of 1610 mm in comparison to 61 in for the sedan and coupe.
 The height of the Mark II is lower at 1405 mm over 55.9 in for the sedan, but higher at 54.1 in for the coupé.
+The wheelbase for all body styles was a constant 2510 mm and was longer than the Corona's sedan wheelbase of 2420 mm.